TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is Release management due to production?

-chmod 444 <filename.txt>in root user?
+chmod 444 <filename.txt>As root user?
 Change the above permissions to 777.

 * To change the permissions of a file named filename.txt to 777: